Southpaw (film): Soundtrack

 Eminem executive-produced the soundtrack, which was released by Shady Records on July 24, 2015.
 He had previously released his single called "Phenomenal" from the soundtrack on June 2, 2015.

-Composer James Horner agreed to create the score for Southpaw for free, as he was deeply moved by the film's story and believed in its creative vision, dispite the films limited budget.
+Composer James Horner agreed to create the score for Southpaw for free, as he was deeply moved by the film's story and believed in its creative vision, despite the film's limited budget.

 An album of James Horner's score was released through Sony Classical on July 24, 2015.
 This was Horner's final score (it was recorded after The 33, although Southpaw was released first); he was killed in a plane crash on June 22, 2015.

 An unreleased Frank Ocean song titled "Wiseman" appears in the film's closing act.
-The track was originally written for Quentin Tarantino's Django Unchained, but Tarantino chose not to include it, stating he did not want to "cheapen" Oceans effort by adding it without a proper place in the film.
+The track was originally written for Quentin Tarantino's Django Unchained, but Tarantino chose not to include it, stating he did not want to "cheapen" Ocean's effort by adding it without a proper place in the film.